hi-joy-nz/hi-joy-nz.github.io/SafeBot/Updates.md

 # SafeBot Updates

+## SafeBot Version 1.1.0-2 Release Notes
+17th of November, 2024 • Joy

+### Adjustments
+- Updated the `/store` store.

+### Bug fixes
+- Fixed an issue where typos in the store would cause errors when purchasing specific Pokemon.

 ## SafeBot Version 1.1.0-1 Release Notes
 16th of November, 2024 • Joy

 ### Bug fixes
 - Fixed an issue where certain legendary and mythical Pokemon wouldn't show in user's collections when using the legendary filter.

 ## SafeBot Version 1.1.0 Release Notes